Special Education Program Curriculum & Admission Requirements

 Michael L. Wehmeyer

-Ross and Marianna Beach Distinguished Professor in Special Education, Director and Senior Scientist, Beach Center on Disability
+Ross and Marianna Beach Distinguished Professor Emeritus in Special Education, Director and Senior Scientist, Beach Center on Disability

 Alison L. Zagona